jolaquai/StringWeaver/readme.md

 ## &#x26A0; v2.0.0+ Breaking Changes

 v2.0.0 saw the introduction of breaking changes to further reduce allocations for specific scenarios.
-The implementation remains stable if these changes are adopted.
+If you aren't deriving from `StringWeaver`, you will very likely not be affected by most of these changes.

 * `protected int Start { get; set; }` and `protected int End { get; set; }`: These properties delimit the used portion of the buffer.
 This allows derived types to implement functionality that would otherwise require shifting data around in the backing storage.
 It is discouraged for custom derived types to modify this directly.
 The methods `StringWeaver` exposes are well-behaved with respect to this property, if its value is sane at call time.
 * `public int Length { get; }`: This property no longer has a setter.
 It is now a computed property using the new property `StringWeaver.End`.